Resources While Kids are Home

 • Temperance-Kutner Elementary School, 1448 N. Armstrong Avenue, Fresno

-Through April 13th, kids ages 1–18 can pick up free meals from 11 a.m.–1 p.m.
-Monday–Friday.
+Kids ages 1–18 can pick up free meals from 11 a.m.–12 p.m.
+Monday–Thursday.
 Kids must be present and can go to any of the district’s sites to receive a meal.
 Drop-off locations below.
+Meals available through the end of distance learning.
+Visit www.cusd.com for updates.

 Fresno Unified School District